 Months of entry

-- We are the only programme in the UK delivered by practitioners in forensic toxicology.
+- We are the longest established forensic toxicology MSc in the UK, and the only programme in the UK delivered by practising forensic toxicologists in an operational ISO 17025 accredited environment.

-- Our staff are regularly called to present evidence to courts throughout the UK as expert witnesses and you will have the opportunity to visit Scottish courts in session and to develop presentation skills in a moot court exercise.
+- Our staff are regularly called to court to give evidence as expert witnesses.
+You will have the opportunity to visit a Scottish court in session and develop skills as an expert witness though lectures and practical sessions, including a moot court exercise.

-- Students are introduced to ISO17025 accreditation and Quality Management Systems.
+- Students are introduced to ISO/IEC 17025 accreditation and Quality Management Systems.

 - Principles of forensic toxicology